Hrishi11572/SimpleClock/README.md

 # SimpleClock
-A simple CLI Timer [ just for Js practice ]
+A simple CLI Timer written in Js

 ## How to use it ??
   * Open a new terminal